 Where to Sell Your Broken TV for Cash

 Selling and buying items on Facebook is super simple, especially for those who frequent the app anyway.
-Just click “Marketplace“, to the left of your news feed, then select “Selling” and click “Selling Something” toward the bottom of the page.
+Just click “Marketplace” on the left of your news feed, then select “Sell Something.”
 From there you can enter specific information such as price, your location, and the condition of your TV.
 Just add a few photos and you’re ready to post.
 View your post again later by clicking “Selling” in the top left corner of the Marketplace page.

-4. TV Repair Shops
+TV Repair Shops

 Many TV repair shops will give you cash for your broken TV.
-It may be worth it to call your local TV repair and ask if they purchase broken TVs.
+It may be worth it to call your local shop and ask if they purchase broken TVs.

 How to Recycle Your TV for Free

-2. Samsung Direct Recycling program
+Samsung Recycling Program